peterpt/godaddy-update/readme.md

 - Curl
 - touch
 - jq
+- netcat
+- dig

 # Install Dependencies
-apt-get install curl touch jq
+apt-get install curl touch jq netcat dnsutils

 # How to make it work .
 Edit the file godaddy-update and paste there :